Mads Hoxer Hangaard: Career

-He participated in 2018 European Men's U-18 Handball Championship and won a bronze medal.
-He also participated in 2019 Men's Youth World Handball Championship, once again winning a bronze medal with Denmark.
+Hoxer started playing handball at the age of 5.
+He participated in the 2018 European Men's U-18 Handball Championship and won a bronze medal.
+He also participated in the 2019 Men's Youth World Handball Championship, once again winning a bronze medal with Denmark.

 With Mors-Thy Håndbold he won the 2020 Danish Men's Handball Cup, and was chosen as the MVP of the final four event.
+This was the first time ever that Mors-Thy won a top-level trophy.